LewisLabUCSD/iLipidome-package/README.md

 MIT License

-Copyright (c) 2012-2023 Scott Chacon and others
+Copyright (c) 2023 Wen-Jen Lin, Austin W.T.
+Chiang, Evanston H. Zhou and others

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the